NiallPG/Star-System/README.md

 Early version of star system app.
-All new progress on star dashboard
+All new progress on event horizon app.